How much excess is there?

-Reagents are wasted as a natural byproduct of engaging in scientific research.
-But how much waste are we talking about?
+Excess reagents occur as a natural byproduct of engaging in scientific research.
+But how much excess are we talking about?
 We visited a local biotech company to find out.

-Fig. 1 This is a cold room where scientists store reagents that must be refrigerated.
+Fig. 1 In this refrigerated room scientists store reagents to be used in their experiments.
 A cold room this size is shared by several laboratories and represents just one of many in the building.
+It is also often the site of forgotten reagents- usually brand new or lightly used that could have been useful to another researcher.

 Wasted reagents: expired, brand new or lightly used